ctlab/true-dist-infer/README.md

 Corrected dirichlet estimator with alpha=0.3333333333333333, k: 408.27704725986126
 ```

-Also, you can **specify alpha** for the Dirichlet estimator by passing third parameter.
+Also, you can **specify alpha** for the Dirichlet estimator bypassing the third parameter.
 Example input:
 ```bash
 ./run_estimate_grimm.sh example_data/H.gen example_data/M.gen 0.42